-Summer arrived today, and with it lots and lots of sunshine.
+Summer arrived today and with it lots and lots of sunshine.
 There is quite a movement these days to protect your skin from the sun’s damaging potential.
-Having a dark tan just isn’t in vogue like it was back in the 70s, 80s and 90s.
-The awareness of skin cancer has increased, and virtually every article about being outdoors includes a warning about protecting yourself from overexposure to the sun.
+Having a dark tan just isn’t in vogue like it was back in the 70s, 80s, and 90s.
+The awareness of skin cancer has increased, and virtually every article about the outdoors including a warning about protecting yourself from overexposure to the sun.
 Of course, many argue that sunscreens themselves and the chemicals some contain pose toxicity and cancer-inviting problems.
 Jeez!
 Lots of worries out there!

 The two main nutrients, which help protect your skin from sun damage, are Vitamin C and Vitamin E. They work together as photo protectants to protect your skin cells.
-And, of course, the best way to get these vitamins into your system is through food you eat.
-You’re familiar with foods like lemons, limes and oranges being high in Vitamin C, AND so are nectarines, peaches and strawberries – all over the farmer’s markets right now!
-In addition to these fruits, consume bio-flavonoids like kale, broccoli and sweet peppers, which bring Vitamin C to your cells.
+And, of course, the best way to get these vitamins into your system is through the food you eat.
+You’re familiar with foods like lemons, limes, and oranges being high in Vitamin C, AND so are nectarines, peaches, and strawberries – all over the farmer’s markets right now!
+In addition to these fruits, consume bio-flavonoids like kale, broccoli, and sweet peppers, which bring Vitamin C to your cells.

 And, this discussion isn’t complete without making sure you are eating a diet rich in Omega 3’s.
 Both plant and animal-based Omega 3’s help keep inflammation in check, another sun damage issue for sure.
 Our Alka•Omega® http:/www.morter.com/supplements/alka-omega3/ supplement is a great choice as well.

-A little sunlight each day can certainly be health enhancing, so please don’t let fear keep you inside or slathered head to toe in zinc oxide everyday.
-When you are eating a healthy diet like we’ve been talking about, moderate sun exposure – the exposure you get before any burning – is a important source of Vitamin D.
+A little sunlight each day can certainly be health-enhancing, so please don’t let fear keep you inside or slathered head to toe in zinc oxide every day.
+When you are eating a healthy diet like we’ve been talking about, moderate sun exposure – the exposure you get before any burning – is an important source of Vitamin D.